danielmsimuko/01-linux/README.md

 # Linux Foundation Certified System Administrator
 These are my study notes for the Linux Foundation Certified System Administrator Exam.
 They comprise of the bulk of the commands I have learned and come across.
 At a more advanced level, these commands become longer, more complex but more powerful.
+These notes will be expanded upon as my knowledge bases continues to grow.

 See if you know what this command does:

 `$ grep -E -o "\b[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-za-z]{2,6}\b" filename.txt`

 ## Basics
 These notes assume you are already familiar with Linux and are comfortable enough to at least move between directories.
-Commands such as `$ cd /dirname` , `$ clear ` or even `$ exit ` are familiar to you.
+Commands such as `$ cd /dirname` , `$ clear ` or even `$ exit ` are already familiar to you.
 If not, it would be worth investing time into learning the essentials via the Linux Professional Institutes Essentials Course.

 ### Editing files + Directories
 `$ touch filename.txt` creates a text file in the current working directory.
 To check which directory you are in type `$ pwd`